KristoferMar/React-Guide/README.md

 <h4>AUX (Auxiliary) Component</h4>
 Auxiliary element is something that does not have semantic purpose but exist for the purpose of grouping elements, styling, etc. We make use of the AUX component to combine multiple components in one.

+this can also be done with "React.Fragment" which essensially does the same.

 <h2>Generic Reusable Components / Inspiration</h2>

 <h4>Button</h4>